 This is the process of learning more about your competitors.
-To do this, you might consider conducting a SWOT analysis, so you can look at the competition's strengths and weaknesses.
-The goal is to uncover why customers choose competitors over your product or service.
+To do this, you might conduct a SWOT analysis, so you can look at the competition's strengths and weaknesses.
+The goal is to uncover why customers would choose competitors over your product or service.

 Overall, gathering market intelligence should answer questions like:

 What markets can we enter next?

 Now, you might be wondering, "How do I gather this information?"

 To conduct market intelligence, you'll use internal and external sources of data, such as:

 However, before we jump into the software you can use to find this information, I know you're probably thinking, "How is this different from market research?"
 Let's dive into that below.